-Let us describe roughly the route from the product formula by Bender et al. [3] and their related Feynman-like diagrams to the discovery of Hopf algebra structures [15] on the diagrams themselves compatible with their evaluations.
+We briefly describe the passage from the product formula, as described by by Bender et al. [3], and the related Feynman-like diagrams, to the description of Hopf algebra structures [13] on the diagrams themselves compatible with their evaluations.

 First, C. M. Bender, D. C. Brody, and B. K. Meister [3] introduced a special field theory which proved to be particularly rich in combinatorial links and by-products.